jcussens/tailoring/README.md

 C and Python code for building policy trees.
 All code written by James Cussens

 For the C code to compile do the following (from Linux command line):
-    `gcc -DNDEBUG -O2 opttree.c main.c`
+    `gcc -DNDEBUG -O2 opttree.c pt_opttree.c main.c`
 which will produce an executable file `a.out`

-or, if you want "policytree style" data structures:
+To run `a.out` using a "policytree-style" approach do:
-    `gcc -DNDEBUG -O2 pt_opttree.c main.c`
+    ` ./a.out fakedata.txt 2 1 2`

-To run `a.out` do:
+To run `a.out` using a "discrete data optimised" approach do:
-    ` ./a.out IFLS.txt 2 2`
+    ` ./a.out fakedata.txt 2 2 2`

-The penultimate argument is the number of actions.
+Arguments are: ./a.out <data-filename> <number of actions> <method> [<depth>] method must be 1 or 2.
-The final argument is the desired tree depth.
+If depth is omitted it defaults to 3.

-Here IFLS.txt is a file whose first line is a header giving the names of the covariates, followed by the names of the actions.
+Here fakedata.txt is a file whose first line is a header giving the names of the covariates, followed by the names of the actions.
 Each subsequent line has the covariate values for a unit, followed by reward values for that unit for each action.
 Values are separated by spaces.

 Here is an example of producing a depth 2 tree with 10,622 units, 64 binary covariates and 2 actions.
 (Note that it takes under a second on James's laptop.)

-(base) uw20605@IT079795:~/repos/tailoring$ time ./a.out IFLS.txt 2 2
+(base) uw20605@IT079795:~/repos/tailoring$ time ./a.out IFLS.txt 2 2 2
 Actions: 0: "scores.DML" 1: "scores.DR"
 node = 0x55913d0cb480
 covariate = "past_ind_mis"